+Alarm value

-Alarm value 1x636 A fire thermostat can be connected to the S8 input.
-When the to measured by the fire thermostat, gets above the set value, the S be activated.
-The fire alarm can be activated when the contacts in the fire the open or close.
-58 input will
+A fire thermostat can be connected to the S8 input.
+When the temperature, measured by the fire thermostat, gets above the set value, the S8 input will be activated.

-- 0: The fire alarm is activated when the contacts in the fire thermostat close. - 1: The fire alarm is activated when the contacts in the fire thermostat open.
+The fire alarm can be activated when the contacts in the fire thermostat open or close.

+1: The fire alarm is activated when the contacts in the fire thermostat open.

+Alarm time-out

-Alarm time-out 1x637 The alarm is activated when the alarm reason has been present for a longer time (in seconds) than the set value.
+The alarm is activated when the alarm reason has been present for a longer time (in seconds) than the set value.